Travancore rupee

-The Travancore rupee was a type of currency issued by the erstwhile Indian princely state of Travancore, which was primarily located in the modern Indian state of Kerala.
-The rupee was largely a newer currency in comparison to the older currencies of Kerala such as the Fanams, Achus, Chuckrams as well as the Kasu (or Cash).
-Its creation was probably intended for the increased trading with British India and the high-value transactions therein.
+The Travancore rupee was a form of currency issued by the erstwhile Indian princely state of Travancore, which was primarily located in the modern Indian state of Kerala.
+The rupee was largely a newer currency in comparison to the older currencies of Travancore such as the Fanams, Achus, Chuckrams as well as the Kasu (or Cash).
+Its creation was probably intended for the increase in trade with the British and the high-value transactions therein.